 Winter in Minnesota brings scenic, snowy landscapes and crisp, fresh air.
 It’s the perfect backdrop for cross-country skiing.
 This recreational activity is a peaceful way to explore the parks in winter while getting a great, low-impact workout.
-Three Rivers features 70 miles of groomed cross-country ski trails at various locations.
+Three Rivers features 70 miles of groomed cross-country ski trails at various locations, and certain parks offer rental equipment.
 Trails are available for skiers of all skill levels.
-A driver’s license or photo ID for deposit is required for equipment rental.

 Programs and Events

 Cross-country skiing program and event registration opens in November.

 A cross-country ski pass is required for skiers age 12 and older.
 Minnesota Ski Passes are not required in Three Rivers Parks.

 Two-tier Ski Pass Program

 Required at Elm Creek and Hyland where snowmaking capability offers a reliable season of ski-able snow.
 Valid at all Three Rivers parks offering cross-country skiing.
 Learn more.